-F. Human Trafficking
+C. Human Trafficking

 Support legislation addressing the human trafficking problem in San Francisco.
-Every year, thousands of individuals are brought into San Francisco against their will, and forced into sexual slavery, coerced prostitution, or indentured servitude.
-The City is committed to ending this particular form of violence.
-Human trafficking is a multibillion-dollar business that is on its way to overtaking drug and arms trafficking and the City is making every effort to ending human trafficking.
+Every year, potentially thousands of individuals are brought into San Francisco against their will, and forced into sexual slavery, coerced prostitution, or indentured servitude.
+Mayor Newsom is committed to ending this form of violence.
+Human trafficking is a multi-billion dollar business, arguably on its way to overtaking drug and arms trafficking as the largest illegal revenue source for transnational criminal enterprises.
+Mayor Newsom recognizes both the gravity and complexity of this problem and is committed to moving forward with proven and effective enforcement mechanisms.
+This issue crosses Municipal, State and Federal boundaries, and must thus be addressed in a collaborative and coordinated manner.

-G. Sanctuary Cities
+D. Sanctuary Cities

 Oppose legislation that would deny state funding to "sanctuary cities" that do not have a policy of collecting information on the immigration status of residents seeking city services, and which refuse to provide such information to the state and federal government.
 Such provisions pose a threat to public health and safety by discouraging City residents from using public health clinics and cooperating with local law enforcement.
-Exceptions would include suspected criminal activity not related to immigration status and cooperating with law enforcement.